TheRenegadeCoder/sample-programs/archive/j/javascript/README.md

   - Solution borrowed from @toturkmen via the [baklava repo][1]
 - [Fibonacci in JavaScript][9]
 - [Capitalize in JavaScript][12]
+- Insertion Sort in JavaScript
+- Factorial of a Number in JavaScript

 ## Fun Facts